Beckyowino/Gevac/README.md

 # Gevac
 An infant immunization system with buttons for  dashboard, profile, child info and settings.
-It also has option for logging out.
+It also has option for logging out.It also offers services such as adding child records, making schedules, managing appointments and generating reports.